-We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information issued by the HKICPA and with reference to the Notes for Auditors of Recipient Organisations issued in [to be inserted as appropriate] by the SADF Secretariat (the "Notes").
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information issued by the HKICPA and with reference to the Notes for Auditor of Recipient Organisation issued in [to be inserted as appropriate] by the SFDF Secretariat ("Notes").
 We have planned and performed our work to obtain reasonable assurance for giving our opinion below.

-Our engagement includes performing the procedures set out in the Notes and examination, on a test basis, of evidence supporting the requirements (including the requirements to keep proper books and records and to prepare proper Project Accounts), and all the terms and conditions of SADF, as specified in the documents mentioned in the Directors' Responsibilities section have been complied with, in all material respects.
+Our engagement includes performing the procedures set out in the Notes and examination, on a test basis, of evidence supporting the requirements (including the requirements to keep proper books and records and to prepare proper Project Accounts) and all the terms and conditions of SFDF as specified in the documents mentioned in the Directors' Responsibilities section have been complied with, in all material respects.